 We're a team of two.
 My good friend from work, and me.
-He programs, I draw.
-We both come up with ideas on how to make the game fun.
+He's a wizard who programs and challenge my ideas.
+I draw visuals, animate, and come up with all kinds of ideas.
 It's great!

-Stable is a video game where you control a hand and grip blocks from a tube that you sort into boxes for points until the end of time.
-Or when you're done with your toilet break is done, and go back to your day.
-We don't check.
+Stable is a video game where you move a hand, Grep, to save blocks from their imminent death of Plop's bottomless depths (mouth), by sorting them into boxes.
+Until the end of time.
+Or when you're done with your break, and go back to what you do.

 I put the pencil to paper and drew quick sketches that focus on what you, the player, do in Stable, and how that looks in my head.